 Like Bertoia, Mies designs were also manufactured by Knoll Associates.
-This production yielded many designs, expertly using open space akin to his architecture, that have cantilevered seats artfully suspended above air.
-This is true of the Tugendhat lounge chairs shown here along with many of his other chair designs originating at the Bauhaus.
+This production yielded many designs, expertly using open space akin to Mies' architecture, that have cantilevered seats artfully suspended above air.
+This is true of the Tugendhat lounge chairs as well as with many of his other chair designs originating at the Bauhaus.
 These styles have been widely copied since they were introduced.

 04 of 06

-Marcel Breuer, like Ludwig Mies van der Rohe, designed many tubular-steel chairs for the Bauhaus in Germany.
+Marcel Breuer (1902–1981), like Ludwig Mies van der Rohe, designed many tubular-steel chairs for the Bauhaus in Germany.
 Many of these chair designs employed cantilevered seats, and they were copied widely in both the United States and Europe during the 1920s and '30s.
-To true modernism fans, the originals with a more airy feel are much preferred over heavier mass produced variations.
+To true modernism fans, the originals—with their airy feel—are much preferred over heavier mass-produced variations.

 05 of 06

-Another renowned mid-century furniture designer with roots in architecture is Arne Jacobsen (1902-1971).
+Another renowned midcentury modern furniture designer with roots in architecture is Arne Jacobsen (1902–1971).
 This Danish visionary drew inspiration from the modernist designs of Charles and Ray Eames and collaborated with other designers to create furnishings for a number of the buildings he designed.

 For example, Jacobsen conceived every detail of the SAS Royal Hotel in Copenhagen, Denmark.
-One of the furniture pieces for the hotel was his signature Egg Chair with matching footstool designed in...
-1958.
-This curvaceous lounger is one of his most well known designs, and one of the most popular among fans of modernist furnishings.
-It is still being produced today, in fact.
+One of the furniture pieces for the hotel was his signature Egg Chair with matching footstool, designed in 1958.
+This curvaceous lounger is one of his most well-known designs and one of the most popular among fans of modernist furnishings.
+It is still being produced today.

 06 of 06

-Evans' furniture... is known for the use of sculpted metals including bronze, stainless steel, and copper with a strong Brutalism influence.
+Evans' furniture is known for the use of sculpted metals, including bronze, stainless steel, and copper, with a strong Brutalism influence.
 His tables usually consist of a geometric mass of metal or wood, sometimes bringing natural stalagmites to mind as if they are growing up from the floor, and some were topped with glass.
-His case pieces are usually heavy and massive, with fronts broken into a series of squares decorated primitively, or shiny and angular forming a metal patchwork of sorts.
+His case pieces often are heavy and massive, with fronts that are broken into a series of squares decorated primitively or are shiny and angular, forming a metal patchwork.

 Many Evans pieces were commissioned directly by clients through his studios.
 These were often held by the original owners, and their estates have documented provenance confirming them as Evans' work when they come up for sale.
-Most of those pieces are marked with the initials "PE" or "Paul Evans" spelled out and a two-number date as part of the mark as well.
+Most of those pieces are marked with the initials "PE" or the full name "Paul Evans," along with a two-number date.